Vision expertise for your public student – where and when she needs it.

 Focused on the future

 This experiential course gives young adults the skills necessary for workplace success, whether for an internship, summer employment, college work-study job or career.
-This 10-week Saturday workshop series is designed for young adults ages 15 to 22 who are blind or visually impaired.
+This 1-week residential program is designed for young adults ages 16 to 22 who are blind or visually impaired.

 Our experts offer one-on-one support that you and your child need to adequately prepare for life in the real world.
 Together, we can develop a smooth transition plan for your student, whether she is headed to college, the workforce or an independent living arrangement.
 We share skills assessment strategies and career exploration ideas to promote your student’s self-evaluation and self-directed goals.
 We also make connections with community employers and offer assistive technology education and support to pave the way for each student’s job success.
-Learn more about Transition Services »
+If you have any questions, please email us at email@example.com.

 Evaluation and Assessments